ABZAgent/Example-Agent/README.md

 ---

 ### Next Steps
 1. Open the generated Python file (e.g., `agent.py`)
+2. Make sure you set your api_key is set in .env
-2. Run your agent using:
+3. Run your agent using:
    ```bash
    abagentsdk run agent.py
    ```
-3. Start chatting with your custom AI agent.
+4. Start chatting with your custom AI agent.